How a Bachelor’s Degree Program Can Help You Pursue Your Professional Calling

 Career guidance experts recognize the value of identifying your aptitudes and interests when choosing a degree or career path.3 But when choosing among bachelor’s degree programs, you also should consider your life goals.
 What kind of lifestyle do you want?
 Are you comfortable working long or unpredictable hours, or would you prefer a more leisurely pace and regular schedule?
 Do you want the opportunity to earn a lot of money, or are you comfortable in a rewarding career that may yield a more modest salary?
 Any bachelor’s degree program, whether online or on campus, can lead to a variety of career options, so you should do your research before enrolling in a specific program.
 Most universities—particularly online universities—provide information on potential careers that you might enter after completing a specific bachelor’s degree program.
 It’s worth your time to do your research.

 What Comes Next?

 Take a look at your interests, aptitudes, and goals, and look for careers where all three intersect.
 Then consider which paths you can take to enter that career.
 For many people, enrolling in an undergraduate degree program is a vital first step to following their professional calling.
 In fact, you can enroll in a bachelor’s degree program even if you haven’t yet decided on a specific career.
 Just knowing that you would like to work in the health field, or the information technology field, or the criminal justice field, for example, can be enough to help you choose the right program and put you on the path to the right career.

-Walden University is an accredited institution offering a variety of online bachelor’s degree programs.
+Walden University is an accredited institution offering online bachelor’s degree programs along with Walden University’s Undergraduate Academy for first-time adult students.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.